10 Ways To Raise Capital For Your Business Part 1

 Bank loans are also a viable option to raise capital for your business.
 Although the interests are much higher than personal loans, the financial strength of banking institutions allows them to provide you with a larger loan amount for your medium scale business ventures.
 Be ready to give them a good business plan and a collateral for the loan.

 Ask your bank if they offer business loans.
-A brief research shows that some of the SME-friendly banks in the Philippines are Planters Development Bank, Bank of the Philippine Islands (BPI), Development Bank of the Philippines (DBP) and Land Bank of the Philippines.
+Brief research shows that some of the SME-friendly banks in the Philippines are Planters Development Bank, Bank of the Philippine Islands (BPI), Development Bank of the Philippines (DBP), and Land Bank of the Philippines.

 ———